- by Marit van Nuland

 Placement

-WARNING: This example still has some vulnerabilities, so keep that into consideration.
-It is used to purely demonstrate how the bill boarding could be used to help with reading the text.
+View the example of billboarding.
+WARNING: This example still has some vulnerabilities.
+It is only used to demonstrate how billboarding could be used to help with reading the text.

 Hierarchy